- About Us

 Everyone that works at Mewburn Ellis has one community day per year to enable them to support causes they care about.
 In addition we operate a Give As You Earn (GAYE) scheme, so our people can donate to charities of their choice in a simple and tax effective way.
 Our combined community effort has amounted to more than £600,000 of investment since 2020.

-We also make donations in emergency situations and in the past two years have donated to Coronavirus related charities to cover appeals for help in a range of areas as well as fund to support on the ground in Afghanistan and victims of the Ukraine War.
+We also make donations in emergency situations and in the past two years have donated to Coronavirus related charities to cover appeals for help in a range of areas as well as fund to support on the ground in Afghanistan, victims of the Ukraine War and the Turkey Earthquake Appeal.

 Firmwide Charities